-Ten days before Christmas last year, an 18-month-old Queensland toddler suffered horrific injuries when he swallowed highly caustic dishwasher detergent.
-For just a brief moment Harrison had wandered out of his mum's sight and grabbed a bottle of MORNING FRESH Ultra Shine with Baking Soda from a cupboard under the sink.
+Ten days before Christmas 2008, an 18-month-old Queensland toddler suffered horrific injuries when he swallowed highly caustic dishwasher detergent.
+For just a brief moment Harrison had wandered out of his mum's sight and grabbed a bottle of Morning Fresh Ultra Shine with Baking Soda from a cupboard under the sink.
 The detergent burnt away his epiglottis - the valve-like structure at the back of the throat that stops food and drink getting into the windpipe - and left the toddler with a legacy of medical problems for the rest of his life.

 "I have five kids and had no idea the product was so caustic," Harrison's mother, Lisa Clark said.